GeniSysAI/Server/README.md

 For this project, the operating system of choice is  [Ubuntu 18.04.1 LTS (Bionic Beaver)](http://releases.ubuntu.com/18.04/ "Ubuntu 18.04.1 LTS (Bionic Beaver)").
 To get your operating system installed you can follow the [Create a bootable USB stick on Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0 "Create a bootable USB stick on Ubuntu") tutorial.

+## Setup Domain Name

+Now is as good a time as any to sort out and configure a domain name.
+You need to have your domain already hosted on a hosting account, from there edit the DNS zone by adding an A record to your public IP, for this you need a static IP or IP software that will update the IP in the DNZ Zone each time it changes.

+Once you have done this your domain name or subdomain will be pointing towards your public IP, if port 80 and 443 are not currently listening for traffic then visiting your domain name will result in a timeout for now.

 # Contributing
 Please read **CONTRIBUTING.md** for details on our code of conduct, and the process for submitting pull requests to us.